If you are new to Google Ads, rest assured that you’ve chosen the right PPC ad platform for your business.

 This resource helps you track the CTA usage that involves a call on a number mentioned on your business website.

-You can use Google Phone Analytics and reporting to enable the instant tracking of website call conversions.
+You can use Google Analytics/Phone Analytics and reporting to enable the instant tracking of website call conversions.
 By doing this, you will be able to access insights when someone uses your on-site number to call you after clicking any of your ads.

 This feature will help you track ad leads generated by phone calls to your website number.